 Israeli Prime Minister Benjamin Netanyahu

-Rocket and mortar shell fire into Israeli territory
+Rocket and mortar shell fire since the end of Operation Cast Lead

 Rocket and mortar shell fire